TBD54566975/web5-js/README.md

 ### **`Web5.records.write(TARGET_DID, PARAMETERS_OBJECT)`**

-Method for writing a message with data to the DWeb Node of a provided target DID.
+Method for writing a record to the DWeb Node of a provided target DID.
 The target DID and parameters object are required arguments, with the parameters options composed as follows:

 - **`author`**  - *`string`*: The decentralized identifier of the DID signing the query.
 This may be the same as the `TARGET_DID` parameter if the target and the signer of the query are the same entity, which is common for an app querying the DWeb Node of its own user.
 - **`message`**  - *`object`*: The properties of the DWeb Node Message Descriptor that will be used to construct a valid DWeb Node message.